gusandrews/Media-Literacy/media-literacy.md

 **Theories of the Media: Uses/Gratifications**

-In class: Make groups for next project
+Preparation for next sessions: What do we mean by "representation"?

 READ:

 Prandstraller_ _(24 pp)

+WRITE:

 Come to class prepared to talk about Gee and Prandstraller.
-Before reading these pieces, what did the word "fans" mean to you?
+Post the following response to the forum by 10 pm Sunday BEFORE CLASS.: Before reading these pieces, what did the word "fans" mean to you?
 What did these two authors say about fan communities that were new to you?

-WRITE (1 page):

-[Fan production assignment ][5]

 Session 9, Thursday, September 27:

-**Theories of the Media: Effects model**

-Watch in class: The Media Show, Spice Must Flow

-READ:

-Group 1: read Kalin 1997 Television, Violence, and Children (pp 1-9)

-Group 2: read Children and the perceived reality of television (pp 86-96)

-Group 3: read A Process-PFL Approach to Learning in Video Games (10 pp)

-There will be many terms in this reading which you will not have heard of before, like

-In class:

-Begin working on [scholarly article critique][4] with a group discussion.

-Session 10, Monday, October 1:

-**Theories of the Media: Critiquing the effects model**

-READ:

-Ten things wrong with media effects (9 pp)

-Come to class with questions about the reading.
-What didn't you understand?
-If it seemed relatively clear to you, what stuck out to you as interesting in this reading?

-WRITE:

-Have a draft of your group's scholarly article critique with you in class so we can keep working on it.

-**Post the final version of your group's critique to the forums by 10 pm, Tuesday, October 2.**

-This project counts as your midterm (I'm scheduling it a little early so you don't have all your midterms the same week.)

-Session 11, Thursday, October 4:

-**Theories of the Media: Mass media theory**

-Many of the critiques of the effects of media come from the era of _mass media_ -- when there was less broadcast media and film content available, there were fewer channels, and any given media property was much more likely to reach a sizeable percentage of the population.
-How did this landscape effect what got made -- and how people thought about the effects of media?

-**McQuail (6th edition) on mass models, p 52-63**

-Come to class with questions about the reading.
-What didn't you understand?
-If it seemed relatively clear to you, what stuck out to you as interesting in this reading?

-Session 12, Monday, October 8:

-**From Mass Media to Participatory Media**

-Digital media have radically changed the shape of fame and audience attention.

-READ:

-Shirky, pp 81-108

-Come to class with one assumption about media that mass media theory makes which Shirky says is changed by new digital media.

-Session 13, Thursday, October 11:

 **Making The Media: Representation**